cherry1635/try-git/README.md

 # Try Git
 Hello, This is Cherrise, and very glad to introduce Git for you.

-Git is complicated at first, please keep patience in reading turotial.
+Git is complicated at first, please keep patience in reading tutorial.

 A official name of Git is Version Control System.
 But I prefer to describe Git as "project file recorded tool".
 In source code level, git is implemented by file system support.